ArchNemSyS/Concise-ILE/README.md

 # Work in progress !!!
 Not Yet Production Ready !!!
 eLearning/web assessment tool that integrates with paper based learning.

+# Licence
+Concise is avaliable under the terms of the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html)

 # Third Party Licences
 Concise graciously makes use of but is not affiliated with, nor authorised, endorsed or licensed in any way by the following :